Seif-Sallam/Disassembler/README.md

 ## Limitations

 * There are some instructions in RISCV32IC that we did not implement nor included its opcode, such as `FENCE`, `EBREAK`, etc..
 (Not required).
-* We could not test the program on Compressed instructions.
+* We could not test the program on All Compressed instructions.
+(The tested compressed instructions are the arithmatic ones only).

 ## How to run